ThemeBoy/SportsPress/readme.txt

 = Get Involved =

-Feel free to share your suggestions with us so we can continue to develop awesome sports features for you guys!
+Feel free to share your suggestions with us so we can continue to develop awesome sports club features for you guys!

 Developers can contribute via the [SportsPress GitHub Repository](https://github.com/ThemeBoy/SportsPress/blob/master/CONTRIBUTING.md).